FAT32 or NTFS? How to format SD cards, memory sticks and hard drives

 How to format USB external hard drives?
 Answer: using NTFS (unless used on Macs)

-External hard drives are generally used to store many files, as well as large files which go beyond the limitations of the FAT32 file system.
-Also, they are prone to data correction problems, in case you are using FAT32 and you disconnect them while writing data.
+External hard drives are used to store many files, as well as large files which go beyond the limitations of the FAT32 file system.
+Also, they are prone to data correction problems, if you are using FAT32 and you disconnect them while writing data.
 Therefore, your best choice is to go for NTFS.
 If you are using external hard drives on a Mac, then FAT32 is not a good option because of its many limitations.
-In that case it is best to use Apple’s file system for Macs: HFS Plus.
+In that case, it is best to use Apple’s file system for Macs: HFS Plus.

 How to format internal partitions?
 Answer: using NTFS (unless you’re using Linux or Mac)

 If you are talking about partitions on your computer’s hard disk drive or SSD drive, then NTFS should always be your choice.
-You can’t really take advantage of all the features that your operating system has to offer, unless you are using NTFS.
-This is valid for Windows computers.
-For Macs, use HFS Plus , the native file system developed by Apple.
-For Linux computers, you should use a native filesystem like ext4 , which was developed specifically for this operating system.
+You can’t take advantage of all the features that your operating system has to offer unless you are using NTFS.
+This applies to Windows computers and devices.
+For Macs, use HFS Plus, the native file system developed by Apple.
+For Linux computers, you should use a native filesystem like ext4, which was designed specifically for this operating system.